-Information on key NLCA metrics are available at NHS trust / Health Board and Alliance level online.
+Information on key NLCA metrics are available at English NHS trust / Alliance and Welsh hospital / Health Board levels online.
 Several innovations are also planned for 2023.
 This includes using the RCRD to provide regular dashboard reports.
 While biomarker results are currently not available, links with the Genomic Laboratory Hubs are planned to provide molecular data.
 As the targeted lung health check programme expands, the NLCA also intends to report uptake and impact of lung cancer screening on outcomes.
 In the meantime, this State of the Nation report provides strong evidence that lung cancer care is recovering from the pandemic and patients are benefitting from research advances in early detection, curative treatments, and systemic therapies.